Which of the following is the smallest unit of an element that re... | Study Prep in Pearson+

 1

-Understand the question: It asks for the smallest unit of an element that retains the properties of that element.
+Understand the question is asking for the smallest unit of an element that retains all its chemical properties.

-Recall the definitions of the options: A molecule is a group of atoms bonded together; a proton is a subatomic particle found in the nucleus; an electron is a subatomic particle orbiting the nucleus; an atom is the smallest unit of an element that retains its chemical properties.
+Recall that a proton is a subatomic particle found in the nucleus of an atom, but alone it does not represent the element's chemical properties.

-Recognize that subatomic particles (protons and electrons) do not retain the chemical properties of the element on their own because they are parts of an atom, not the whole unit.
+Recall that an electron is a subatomic particle orbiting the nucleus, but alone it does not define the element's chemical properties.

-Understand that molecules can be made of atoms from the same or different elements, so they are not necessarily the smallest unit of a single element.
+Recall that a molecule is a group of atoms bonded together, which can be of the same or different elements, so it is not the smallest unit of a single element.

-Conclude that the atom is the smallest unit of an element that retains all the chemical properties of that element.
+Recognize that an atom is the smallest unit of an element that retains all the chemical properties of that element, as it contains protons, neutrons, and electrons arranged in a way that defines the element.

 Watch next